You can download a copy of our referral form at this link. We prefer referral through Medical Objects.

 For further details and guidance, please visit the WorkCover QLD website Payments and Support.

-Pre-approval is required to cover treatment & consumables once the claim has been accepted.
+Pre-approval is required to cover treatment & consumables costs.

 Department of Veterans’ Affair (DVA) Patients